mohamedzeina/online-shop/README.md

 # Online Shop

-This project is an **e-commerce platform** built using the **MVC architecture**.
+This project is an **e-commerce platform** built using the **MVC architecture** with Node.js and Express.js.
 It allows users to browse and purchase products, while admins can manage products, users, and orders through an admin panel.

 ## Table of Contents